bparanj/crystal/electronics/zettel/slideswitch.md

 5. What role does contact resistance play in slide switch performance?

-Atomic Idea: Contact resistance in slide switches refers to the small resistance present at the point where switch contacts meet.
+ Contact resistance in slide switches refers to the small resistance present at the point where switch contacts meet.
 It affects the switch's current-carrying capacity and can impact circuit performance, especially in low-voltage or high-current applications.

  Contact resistance in a slide switch is like friction in a door hinge.
 Just as a small amount of friction is inevitable and may affect how smoothly a door opens, some contact resistance always exists in a switch and can affect how efficiently it conducts electricity.